broadinstitute/2023_12_JUMP_data_only_vignettes/index.md

 | [Explore perturbation clusters](https://colab.research.google.com/github/broadinstitute/2023_12_JUMP_data_only_vignettes/blob/colab/colab/5_explore_distance_clusters.ipynb) |
 | [Query genes for more info](https://colab.research.google.com/github/broadinstitute/2023_12_JUMP_data_only_vignettes/blob/colab/colab/6_query_genes_externally.ipynb)        |

-## Why yet another resource?
+Alternatively, you can download the notebooks from their respective pages and run them in your local Python environment.
+We have published a package containing all dependencies, you need only install in your environment using `pip install jump_deps` (Python 3.10 or 3.11).

+## What is the purpose of this website?

-Its secondary (yet highly important purpose) is to minimise friction for developers, technical writers and biologists to produce and access novel insights and tools.
+To provide up-to-date info on everything JUMP-related.
+We aim to minimize friction for developers, technical writers and biologists to produce and access novel insights and tools.
 We believe complexity is one of the biggest challenges in challenge, hampering collaboration and novel biological insights.
 We aim to make this the one-stop shop for the vast majority of JUMP questions, be it computational or biological.